helloanh/cloud-engineer-lab/Azure/virtual-network.md

 		![active-active](images/active-active.png)

 3. ExpressRoute
-	- private connection btw your connection and Azure running with ISP, work with a comms provider to set up
+	- private connection btw your connection and Azure running with IXP (internet exchange provider), work with a comms provider to set up
 	- extremely fast and also expensive
 	- depending on service to connect to, you use Azure Private Peering for Azure services and Microsoft Peering for Microsoft Cloud
 	![expressroute](images/expressroute.png)

 4. ExpressRoute Direct
+	**relatively new service**
+	- connect directly to Microsoft to connect to their global Microsft backbone
+	- currently has 100+ edge locations
+	- even higher speeds than ISP/IXP (internet exchange provider)
+	- 10 Gbps and 100 Gbps
+	- multiple virtual circuits on one connection, you can break down the 100Gbps into multiple 10Gbps seconds circuits
+	- 100Gbps in one cirtuit setup is good for massive date ingestion
+	- **must** have internal network that supports those speeds  - you need hardward to connect and get up to 100Gbps speed

+### Virtual WAN

+Question: how to connect two branch offices to each other using Azure?

+- Using Azure as site-to-site VPN or an exprss route VPN.

+Question: What about interoffice connectivity through Azure?

+- Using Azure Virtual WAN